-- Stuffed In The Fridge: Sure enough, the hitman's new girlfriend doesn't last long.
+- Stuffed In The Fridge: Sure enough, Jacket's new girlfriend doesn't last long.

 - Sunshine Noir: The bright neon colors and upbeat music of the setting combined with the exploration of the game's criminal underworld qualify it as this.
 Especially in Biker's arc.

-- Super Reflexes: The second boss can dodge anything and will also instantly-kill the hitman at close range unless he is busy getting his cleaver unstuck from the wall.
+- Super Reflexes: The second boss can dodge anything and will also instantly-kill Jacket at close range unless he is busy getting his cleaver unstuck from the wall.

 - Super Strength: Possessed by just about everyone in the game.
-For example, one of the bosses can punch the hitman's brains right out.
+For example, one of the bosses can punch Jacket's brains right out.

 - Tactical Suicide Boss: Played with.
 The Biker is a cleaver-wielding man who kills you instantly if you get close, but mostly keeps his distance.
 He occasionally lunges at you, which is easy to dodge, and eventually tosses his cleaver at you—it gets stuck in a wall, and he tries to pull it out while you're free to bash his skull open.
 But in the final chapter you get to relive the battle from the boss's perspective.
 When the protagonist comes in, you can kill him simply by walking up to him and ending his life with a single cleaver slash, as opposed to engaging in overtly complex and suicidal tactics.